sdiehl/wiwinwlh/tutorial.md

 --------

 Since GHC version 6.8.1, a built-in debuggerhas been available, although its use is somewhat rare.
-Debugging uncaught exceptions from bottoms is similar style to debugging segfaults with gdb.
+Debugging uncaught exceptions is in a similar style to debugging segfaults with gdb.
+Breakpoints can be set `:break` and the call stack stepped through with `:forward` and `:back`.

 ```haskell
 λ: :set -fbreak-on-exception       -- Sets option for evaluation to stop on exception